marcosrachid/java8_oca_study/README.md

 arrays in java are objects.

 to print array structure you need "Arrays.toString()", otherwise will print a generic object String.

+Arrays important methods:

+* sort: Sorts the specified range of the specified array of objects/types into ascending order, according to the natural ordering of its elements
+* binarySearch: Searches a key within an array, the array must be sorted before or be already sorted to return a valid index.
+* asList: transforms an array into a List.
+Transformed List with asList cannot add new values to the list.

+varargs are types defined with "..." after it, it's only usable as the last argument from a method.

+varargs can be overriden or override an array, thought it throws a warning.

 ## Using Loop Constructs